 After the hellos and hugs accorded Helen’s arrival, she said: “I could give a speech but I’m more interested in what people have to say… hearing your problems.”
-She said that and more to substantiate it but no one asked a question she launched into a speech about the DA being the party for racial unity in South Africa and -
+She said that and more to substantiate it but no one asked a question she launched into a speech about the DA being the party for racial unity in South Africa and --wait a minute -

 - no one asked a question???

 That’s true but doesn’t represent what actually happened or compliment the distortions Peter Meyer’s commented on my blog.
 Here’s Helen Zille, the women who, against the rules of her own party, hasn’t responded to a single query of mine in years.
 And mine aren’t ordinary queries.
 They are long and as detailed as Helen Zille, You’re My Disappointment was.

 Not expecting no one else to ask a question, i was busy scribbling down what she’d just said.
 When she launched into the speech she said she wasn’t going to give, i totally expected her to return to the questions.
 After all, Helen will know that the public are intimidated in public situations i.e. they need encouragement.
 Not to mention that the Knysna Ratepayers’ Association was in attendance as well as once-politically active members of the DA who were disturbed enough about what was happening with the DA in Knysna that they had managed to organise a meeting, to which i wasn’t invited, with Alan Winde the next day.